NVIDIA Base Command Platform Quickstart Guide

-NVIDIA Base Command™ Platform is a comprehensive platform for businesses, their data scientists, and IT teams that accelerate ROI for AI initiatives.
-It manages the end-to-end lifecycle of AI development including workload management and resource sharing with both a graphical user interface and command line APIs with integrated monitoring and reporting dashboards.
-Offered in a cloud-hosted solution that continuously delivers NVIDIA innovations directly into your AI workflow, Base Command Platform works across on-prem and cloud resources with a single pane of glass view into your AI development process.
+NVIDIA Base Command™ Platform is a comprehensive platform for businesses, data scientists, and IT teams to aid accelerated return on investment for AI initiatives.
+It manages the end-to-end lifecycle of AI development including workload management and resource sharing with both a graphical user interface and command line APIs, and provides integrated monitoring and reporting dashboards.
+Offered in a cloud-hosted solution that continuously delivers NVIDIA innovations directly into your AI workflow, NVIDIA Base Command Platform works across on-prem and cloud resources with a single pane of glass view into your AI development process.

 The following is a description of the primary concepts of NVIDIA Base Command Platform.

 All applications running in NGC are containerized as Docker containers and execute in our Runtime environment.
-Containers are stored in the NGC Container Registry nvcr.io, accessible from both the command-line interface(CLI) and the Web UI.
+Containers are stored in the NGC Registry available at nvcr.io, accessible from both the command-line interface(CLI) and the Web UI.

-Workspaces are shareable read-write persistent storage mountable in jobs for concurrent use.
-Workspaces can be mounted to a job in read-only mode also, making that ideal for configuration/code/input use cases in the comfort of knowing that the job will not corrupt/modify any of the data.
-Mounting workspaces in read-write mode (which is the default) in a job works well for use as a checkpoint folder.
+Workspaces are shareable read-write persistent storage mountable in jobs for concurrent use or as scratch space.
+Workspaces can be mounted to a job in read-only mode also, making that ideal for configuration files, code, and input data use cases as the job will not corrupt or modify any of the data.
+Mounting workspaces in read-write mode (which is the default) in a job works well for use as a checkpoint folder, or to host data that must be further augmented before being used.

 This section is for org or team administrators (with User Admin role) and describes the process for inviting (adding) users to NVIDIA Base Command Platform.